University of Arkansas Foundation, Inc.

 Winthrop P. Rockefeller Cancer Institute Fund

-Term Expires December 31, 2013
+Term Expires December 31, 2021

-Don L. Gibson is the President and CEO of Legacy National Bank headquartered in Springdale, Arkansas.
+Don L. Gibson is CEO Emeritus of Legacy National Bank headquartered in Springdale, Arkansas.
 Before the founding of Legacy National bank in 2005, he was Arkansas President for Bank of America.
 He has his bachelor degree from the University of Arkansas in Business Management in 1970 and a MBA from the U of A in 1973.
 He also has a graduate degree in Banking from Louisiana State University.
-Don serves on the Board of the Arkansas Cancer Research Center in Little Rock as well as the executive committee of the University of Arkansas Foundation.
+Mr. Gibson serves on the Board of the Winthrop P. Rockefeller Cancer Institute Little Rock and the Arkansas Children’s Research Institute Board.
 He is past president of many organizations including the Springdale Chamber of Commerce and Rotary.
 He is a past board member of the Community Care Foundation in Springdale.
 He was selected for the Springdale Civic Service Person of the Year in 1996.
-He is a board member of the Ryan Gibson Foundation for Leukemia Research which is named for his late son.
-Don is a life long resident of Northwest Arkansas and he and his wife, Carol Lynn, currently reside in Fayetteville.
-His son Derek and wife Jennifer along with their children Dylan and Brookelyn reside in Springdale.
+Mr. Gibson is a lifelong resident of Northwest Arkansas and he and his wife, Carol Lynn, currently reside in Springdale.

 Diane S. Gilleland